والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 و منها رد عين المغصوب ورده مشغولا بالجناية

-After ʿAllāmah al-Nasafī mentions the examples of adāʾ in terms of the rights of Allah, he mentions examples with respect to the rights of people.
-An example of adāʾ kāmil is to take a slave forcefully, and then to return the slave exactly in the same state that it was taken, with no defects and not accused of any crime.
-An example of adāʾ qāṣir is to take a slave forcefully, and then to return the slave with a defect such as an injured arm, or to return the slave who has committed a crime.
-This is because compensation will need to be paid, and therefore the item / slave has been returned in a state different to its original; therefore it is adāʾ qāṣir.
-Furthermore, if the defect occurred due to an external factor which the looter had no control over, the looter will not be liable to pay for the defect (i.e. the looter cannot be held responsible for a crime the slave committed).
+After ʿAllāmah al-Nasafī sets out the examples of adāʾ in the rights of Allāh, he turns to examples in the rights of people.
+An example of adāʾ kāmil is to seize a slave by force and return him exactly as taken, with no defects and unburdened by any crime.
+An example of adāʾ qāṣir is to seize a slave by force and return him with a defect (such as an injured arm), or burdened by a crime, since compensation must then be paid and the slave is returned in a state different from the original.
+If the defect occurred through an external cause beyond the looter's control, the looter is not liable for it (the looter cannot, for instance, be held responsible for a crime committed by the slave).

 وامهار عبد غيره وتسليمه بعد الشراء حتى تجبر علي القبول و ينفذ إعتاقه فيه دون إعتاقها

-We know that this is adāʾ, as the woman will be forced to accept the named slave as mahr when it is given to her.
-As the woman accepted to take the slave as mahr, she cannot refuse to accept it after it has been bought.
-If she could refuse the slave as mahr, it would be like qaḍāʾ.
-This would be similar to the case where the man gives the equivalent value of the slave as mahr rather than the slave; in this case it would be like qaḍāʾ and the woman would be able to refuse.
+We know this is adāʾ because the woman is bound to accept the named slave as mahr when he is handed over.
+Having agreed to take the slave as mahr, she cannot refuse him after the purchase.
+If she could refuse, the performance would be qaḍāʾ, not adāʾ.
+The case is similar to one in which the husband gives the equivalent value of the slave as mahr rather than the slave himself; there the performance is qaḍāʾ and the wife may refuse.

-This is different to the case of a normal transaction, where if the nature of the item being sold changes, the transaction will become invalidated and made null.
-Whereas in the case of nikāḥ, if the nature8 of the mahr changes somewhat, it does not nullify or invalidate the marriage.
+This differs from a normal sale, where a change in the nature of the item being sold invalidates the transaction.
+In nikāḥ, by contrast, a partial change in the nature8 of the mahr does not nullify the marriage.

 Scenario: ʿUmar sells his slave to Zayd9.
-Bakr comes along and says that the slave belongs to him10. ʿUmar then buys the slave from Bakr.
-Now even though ʿUmar made a deal with Zayd to sell him the slave, ʿUmar will not be forced to sell to Zayd11.
-This is because as soon as there was istiḥqāq12, the transaction was halted, and it was dependent on the permission of Bakr to sell his slave.
-Therefore, if Bakr did not sell his slave to ʿUmar, the original transaction between ʿUmar and Zayd would have been invalid.
+Bakr appears and claims that the slave is in fact his10. ʿUmar then buys the slave from Bakr.
+Even though ʿUmar made an agreement with Zayd to sell him the slave, ʿUmar is not now bound to deliver to Zayd11; for as soon as istiḥqāq12 arose, the transaction was suspended pending Bakr's permission to sell his slave.
+Had Bakr refused to sell to ʿUmar, the original transaction between ʿUmar and Zayd would have been invalid.

 و القضاء أنواع أيضا بمثل معقول و بمثل غير معقول و ما هو في معنى الأداء

-After describing the types of adāʾ, ʿAllāmah al-Nasafī now expands on the types of qaḍāʾ.
-Qaḍāʾ is to carry out a likeness of adāʾ.
-Qaḍāʾ can be split into two types: qaḍāʾ maḥḍ and qaḍāʾ in the meaning of adāʾ.
-As for qaḍāʾ maḥḍ, it is split into a further two parts: qaḍāʾ maʿqūl and ghayr maʿqūl.
-Therefore, making three parts in total.
+Having described the types of adāʾ, ʿAllāmah al-Nasafī now expands on the types of qaḍāʾ.
+Qaḍāʾ is to perform a likeness of adāʾ, and divides in two: qaḍāʾ maḥḍ, and qaḍāʾ in the meaning of adāʾ.
+Qaḍāʾ maḥḍ in turn divides into qaḍāʾ maʿqūl and ghayr maʿqūl, giving three parts in all.

-As for qaḍāʾ maḥḍ, it is that which is not in the meaning of adāʾ primarily, neither in reality nor in ruling.
-As for qaḍāʾ in the meaning of adāʾ, it is the opposite of qaḍāʾ maḥḍ such that it encompasses the meaning of adāʾ.
-Examples of all three types will follow.
+Qaḍāʾ maḥḍ is qaḍāʾ which is not in the meaning of adāʾ, neither in reality nor in ruling.
+Qaḍāʾ in the meaning of adāʾ is its opposite: it encompasses the meaning of adāʾ.
+Examples of all three follow.

 كالصوم للصوم والفدية له وقضاء تكبيرات العيد في الركوع

-The second example of qaḍāʾ is to give fidyah as qaḍāʾ for a missed fast.
-This will be considered ghayr maʿqūl as it is not logical to give money as compensation for a missed fast.
-This qaḍāʾ is not the logical equivalent and is only known through sharīʿah; ﴿وَعَلَى الَّذِينَ يُطِيقُونَهُ فِدْيَةٌ طَعَامُ مِسْكِينٍ﴾15.
-The fidyah for every missed fast is to give a poor person half a ṣāʿ16 of wheat, or one ṣāʿ of dates or one ṣāʿ of barley17.
-Therefore, as fasting is the abstention from food, and fidyah is the providing of food, it seems illogical for one to substitute the other, and therefore is ghayr maʿqūl.
+The second example is to give fidyah as qaḍāʾ for a missed fast.
+This counts as ghayr maʿqūl, since it is not logical to give money as compensation for a missed fast.
+The compensation is not the logical equivalent and is known only through sharīʿah; ﴿وَعَلَى الَّذِينَ يُطِيقُونَهُ فِدْيَةٌ طَعَامُ مِسْكِينٍ﴾15.
+The fidyah for each missed fast is to give a poor person half a ṣāʿ16 of wheat, or one ṣāʿ of dates, or one ṣāʿ of barley17.
+Since fasting is abstention from food, while fidyah is the provision of food, it appears illogical for the one to substitute the other; hence ghayr maʿqūl.

-The final example given here is the example of qaḍāʾ which resembles adāʾ.
-That is the example of the person who joins the ṣalāh of Eid while the imām is in rukūʿ.
-This person will have missed the three extra takbīr which are done at the beginning of Eid ṣalāh.
-According to Imām Abū Ḥanīfah this person will need to make qaḍāʾ of the missed takbīr in the rukūʿ18.
-They would do this by doing the takbīr for taḥrīmah, then the takbīr for rukūʿ, and then whilst in rukūʿ do the three extra takbīrāt.
-This is because rukūʿ is farḍ and takbīr is wājib; therefore the two actions are combined in rukūʿ.
-Furthermore, they should do these takbīrāt without raising the hand19.
-This is qaḍāʾ, as it is a repeating of the initial missed action, which was the missed takbīrāt.
-On the other hand, it resembles adāʾ, as rukūʿ resembles qiyām20.
+The third example is qaḍāʾ resembling adāʾ: a worshipper who joins the ṣalāh of Eid while the imām is in rukūʿ has missed the three additional takbīr at the beginning of Eid ṣalāh.
+Imām Abū Ḥanīfah holds that he must make qaḍāʾ of the missed takbīr in rukūʿ18: he says the takbīr for taḥrīmah, then the takbīr for rukūʿ, and then in rukūʿ adds the three additional takbīrāt, since rukūʿ is farḍ and takbīr is wājib, allowing both actions to combine in rukūʿ.
+He should perform these takbīrāt without raising his hands19.
+The performance counts as qaḍāʾ because it repeats the missed action; it resembles adāʾ because rukūʿ resembles qiyām20.

 ووجوب الفدية في الصلوة للاحتياط كالتصدّق بالقيمة عند فوات أيام التضحية

-In the examples mentioned above it seems as though qaḍāʾ ghayr maʿqūl is being acted upon when there is no sharʿī basis.
-Some argue that that which does not have explicit mention of qaḍāʾ in sharīʿah does not have qaḍāʾ, and it is dropped after the time elapses, especially if it is ghayr maʿqūl.
-They will say that as slaughtering is ghayr maʿqūl (i.e. it is the killing of animals), it is not permissible to do qaḍāʾ of it.
-The Aḥnāf will say that the wujūb of giving ṣadaqah, either by giving the animal if it is available or its value in money if not, is given as a precaution, not as qaḍāʾ.
-They hold that the reason we do slaughter is due to being the guests of Allah, and guests are fed the best of food, which is ḥalāl-slaughtered meat according to Allah; therefore as long as the days of Eid are present they slaughter.
-However, when the days of Eid are over, they resort to the aṣl, the aṣl being the sheep itself or its equivalent value.
-Therefore, if the animal is still alive one should slaughter it, and if not, they should give the equivalent value as ṣadaqah.
+In the cases above, qaḍāʾ ghayr maʿqūl appears to be acted upon without sharʿī basis.
+Some object that what has no explicit warrant for qaḍāʾ in the sharīʿah has no qaḍāʾ at all, and that the obligation lapses once the time elapses, all the more if it is ghayr maʿqūl; on this view, slaughter being ghayr maʿqūl (the killing of animals), no qaḍāʾ of it is permitted.
+The Aḥnāf reply that the wujūb of ṣadaqah (by giving the animal if it is available, otherwise its value in money) is given as a precaution, not as qaḍāʾ.
+They hold that we slaughter because we are guests of Allāh, and guests are fed the best of food, which is ḥalāl-slaughtered meat in Allāh's reckoning; so long as the days of Eid are present, the slaughter is performed.
+Once the days of Eid have passed, recourse is taken to the aṣl, the sheep itself, or its equivalent value.
+If the animal is alive, it is slaughtered; if not, its value is given as ṣadaqah.

 ومنها ضمان المغضوب بالمثل و هو السابق أو بالقيمة و ضمان النفس و الأطراف بالمال

-After mentioning the examples of qaḍāʾ related to the rights of Allah, ʿAllāmah al-Nasafī now mentions examples of qaḍāʾ regarding the rights of people.
-If an item is taken away forcefully, then to give an equivalent back as compensation is an example of qaḍāʾ maʿqūl, as it is only logical to return a likeness of what is taken.
-The reason this is qaḍāʾ and not adāʾ is because the original item is not available; therefore a likeness must be given.
-For example, an item was taken and destroyed; then it is logical to replace this with a similar item.
+Having set out the examples of qaḍāʾ in the rights of Allāh, ʿAllāmah al-Nasafī now turns to examples in the rights of people.
+When an item is taken by force, returning a like for it is an example of qaḍāʾ maʿqūl, since the only logical compensation is a likeness of what was taken.
+The case is qaḍāʾ rather than adāʾ because the original is no longer available; a likeness must therefore be given.
+An item taken and destroyed, for instance, is logically replaced with a similar item.

-The last example mentioned is that of compensating with money in the case of a person who has been killed, or had their limbs24 cut off.
-This is an example of qaḍāʾ ghayr maʿqūl.
-This is because usually if a person is killed, qiṣāṣ is ordained, which is the killing of the murderer.
-This is adāʾ.
-However, in the case of manslaughter, diyah25 is paid, which is qaḍāʾ.
-This is ghayr maʿqūl (illogical) and is only established through external sources, i.e. the Qurʾān26.
-Furthermore, to give money as compensation for a limb is also ghayr maʿqūl and is established through the ḥadīth.
-According to the Aḥnāf, the diyah is 100 camels, 1000 dīnārs of gold or 10,000 dirhams of silver, in the case of manslaughter.
-This is the same for two legs or two eyes27.
-As for every finger, 1/10 of the diyah should be given.
+The last example is the compensation in money for the killing of a person, or the cutting off of his limbs24.
+This is qaḍāʾ ghayr maʿqūl.
+Killing ordinarily attracts qiṣāṣ (the killing of the murderer), which is adāʾ; in manslaughter, diyah25 is paid, which is qaḍāʾ.
+The compensation is ghayr maʿqūl (illogical) and is established only through external sources, that is, the Qurʾān26.
+Compensation in money for a limb is likewise ghayr maʿqūl and is established through ḥadīth.
+The Aḥnāf set the diyah at 100 camels, 1,000 dīnārs of gold, or 10,000 dirhams of silver in cases of manslaughter (the same for two legs or two eyes27), and 1/10 of the diyah for each finger.

 وأداء القيمة فيما إذا تزوج علي عبد بغير عينه حتى تجبر على القبول كما لو أتاها بالمسمي

-An example of qaḍāʾ which resembles adāʾ is when a man marries a woman by giving a slave as mahr.
-A specific slave is not specified; rather if he gives her an average slave then he will have done adāʾ according to the Aḥnāf28.
-However, if he gives the equivalent value of an average slave, then this will be deemed qaḍāʾ in the meaning of adāʾ.
-Why is it qaḍāʾ?
-Because the actual slave isn't being given, rather a substitute for it (i.e. its monetary equivalent).
+An example of qaḍāʾ resembling adāʾ: a man marries a woman with a slave as mahr, without specifying which slave.
+If he gives her an average slave, he has done adāʾ on the Aḥnāf view28.
+If he gives the equivalent value of an average slave, the performance counts as qaḍāʾ in the meaning of adāʾ.
+Why qaḍāʾ?
+Because no actual slave has been given, only a substitute (the monetary equivalent).
 Why does it resemble adāʾ?
-Because when the slave has not been named it is not possible to do adāʾ except if a specific slave is mentioned29.
-This is because adāʾ is to give an exact likeness of what is expected; however there can be no definitive likeness to that which is unknown and has not been specified.
+Because where the slave has not been named, adāʾ is not possible save by specifying a particular slave29: adāʾ is to give an exact likeness of what is expected, and there can be no definitive likeness of what is unknown and unspecified.

 وعلي هذا قال أبو حنيفة في القطع ثم القتل عمدا للولي فعلهما

-Consider the case of a person who cuts the limb of another purposefully, and then before the injury has recovered, they murder30 the person.
-Does this murderer need to compensate both for the cutting of the limb and the killing, or does compensation for killing suffice for both?
-The recompense for one who murders is qiṣāṣ31, whilst the recompense for the one who cuts a limb purposefully is to have the deed reciprocated32.
-If the actions are done by accident, then the recompense for the cutting of a hand is to pay half the diyah (blood money), whilst the recompense for manslaughter is to pay the full diyah.
+Consider the case of a man who cuts another's limb on purpose, and then, before the injury has healed, murders30 him.
+Must the murderer compensate both for the cutting and for the killing, or does compensation for the killing suffice for both?
+The recompense for murder is qiṣāṣ31; the recompense for the deliberate cutting of a limb is reciprocal cutting32.
+If the actions are accidental, the recompense for cutting a hand is half the diyah (blood money), and the recompense for manslaughter is the full diyah.

 | Scenario | Cutting of hand was intentional | Injury recovers | Killing was intentional | Ruling | Reasoning |